-RESPONSE: The Site is a corner lot so the proposed building is oriented so that the building's major architectural elements face the streets -- Prairie Schooner Way (the front lot line), as it transitions to Washington Street, and OR 213 (the side lot line).
-Specifically, the corner of the building facing the street intersection is provided with a tower element with pitched tile roof, clerestory windows and metal awning which give a prominent architectural feature for the building entryway.
+RESPONSE: The Site is a corner lot so the proposed building is oriented so that the building's major architectural elements face the streets -- Prairie Schooner Way (the front lot line), as it transitions to street intersection is provided with a tower element with pitched tile roof, clerestory windows and metal awning which give a prominent architectural feature for the building entryway.
 This tower element is built up 2' from the main building wall with an increased height of 35' to the top of the tile roof.